-

 Who may bring class action or collective redress proceeding? (e.g. qualified entities, consumers etc)

-In accordance with Danish legislation, a group representative must bring the class action suit to court and the group representative must be appointed, before the court will allow a class action suit to go forward.
-In Denmark, a group representative is usually a legal entity established with the sole purpose of pursuing a particular class action claim.
+Pursuant to Danish law, a group representative must be appointed and the class action must be brought to court before the court will allow a class action to proceed.
+In Denmark, a group representative is usually a legal entity established for the sole purpose of pursuing a particular class action claim.

 - A regular member of the group